Savage Avengers: Volume 2

 As Conan's group arrives at the Temple of the Beast, Deathlok catches up to them as Elektra has planned.
 Conan's group fights Deathlok until Black Knight uses Deathlok's technology to summon a laser sword.
 Weapon H then siphons Deathlok's gamma battery to briefly assume a Red Hulk form.
 Conan's group manages to subdue Deathlok as Elektra uses her Hand tricks on Deathlok.
-This is crashed by Thulsa Doom and his minions who saw Elektra's "necromancy" at work.
-As Conan fights Thulsa Doom, the others fight Thulsa Doom's minions as Elektra is confronted by the Beast of the Hand.
+This is crashed by Thulsa and his minions who saw Elektra's "necromancy" at work.
+As Conan fights Thulsa, the others fight Thulsa's minions as Elektra is confronted by the Beast of the Hand.
 Deathlok suddenly emits energy as he tells something to get out of his head.
-Conan's group finds that Thulsa Doom's group managed to make off with Conan.
+Conan's group finds that Thulsa's group managed to make off with Conan.
 At the edge of a river, Deathlok looks at his reflection in the water as it is revealed that he is an aged version of Miles Morales.

 The aged version of Miles Morales recalls some of his past life before he was turned into a Deathlok by a mysterious person who wants him to hunt Conan.
 Then his Deathlok protocols start reinstalling.
 Conan is shown strapped to an X as Thulsa Doom plans to use Conan's blood to bring about the rebirth of Set.
-Agent Anti-Venom, Black Knight, Cloak and Dagger, Elektra, and Weapon H are trying to find where Thulsa Doom took Conan.
-As Elektra advises Weapon H to save his strength for when they find Thulsa Doom, Dagger keeps Anti-Venom and Cloak from fighting over her.
+Agent Anti-Venom, Black Knight, Cloak and Dagger, Elektra, and Weapon H are trying to find where Thulsa took Conan.
+As Elektra advises Weapon H to save his strength for when they find Thulsa, Dagger keeps Anti-Venom and Cloak from fighting over her.
 Deathlok recaps to when he opened a prototype portal that the late Doctor Octopus had created and entered it where he fought some insect-like creatures that are part of the Annihilation Wave as the Deathlok protocols are restored.
-Thulsa Doom makes the final preparations to summon Set.
+Thulsa makes the final preparations to summon Set.
 In the nick of time, Conan's group shows up with an army of zombified Cimmerians.
-They fight against Thulsa Doom's cult as Weapon H assumes a Leader-like appearance.
+They fight against Thulsa's cult as Weapon H assumes a Leader-like appearance.
 Back in Deathlok's flashback, it was shown that Miles was brought before Annihilus as he breaks free and makes off with Annihilus' Cosmic Control Rod.
 This flashback disrupts the Deathlok re-installation protocols.
-Thulsa Doom starts heading towards Conan and slits his throat with his sword in order to gain his blood which he uses to summon Set.
+Thulsa starts heading towards Conan and slits his throat with his sword in order to gain his blood which he uses to summon Set.
 Deathlok tells his computer that it's "time to put my game face on".